jkomoros/adjacency-map/README.md

 The `root` property is essentially the `values` property of the implied node named '' in the nodes map.

-Edges that do not explicitly name a `ref` implicitly reference the root node.
+Edges that do not explicitly name a `parent` implicitly reference the root node.

 The default values for each node starts out as the values in root, with each value potentially be overriden by the node's own `values` property, or incoming edges of a given type.